kinopio-club/kinopio-client/README.md

 Netlify website → Deploys → Edge Functions

-## Static-Site Generation
+## Static Pages use Static-Site Generation (SSG)

-[`vite-ssg`](https://github.com/antfu-collective/vite-ssg) is used to generate static HTML files of content-heavy routes, to make them more performant and accessible to robots.
+[`vite-ssg`](https://github.com/antfu-collective/vite-ssg) is used to generate static HTML files of static page routes in `views/`, to make them accessible to robots/SEO.

 Routes that should get statically generated at build time (`npm run build`) are defined in `vite.config.js` in `ssgOptions.includedRoutes`.
 Included routes will get rendered by the server at build time.
 The generated HTML for each page will get stored as static HTML file.

-To include/exclude code execution on the server-side we can use [`import.meta.env.SSR`](https://vite.dev/guide/env-and-mode.html#built-in-constants) for JavaScript and [`<ClientOnly>`](https://github.com/antfu-collective/vite-ssg?tab=readme-ov-file#clientonly) for Vue components.
+To include/exclude code execution on the server-side we can use [`import.meta.env.SSR`](https://vite.dev/guide/env-and-mode.html#built-in-constants) for JavaScript and [`ClientOnly`](https://github.com/antfu-collective/vite-ssg?tab=readme-ov-file#clientonly) in Vue component templates.

 ## See Also